avitorio/meetapp/README.md

 yarn
 ```

+Wait for the packages installation to finish, then run:

 ```
 docker-compose up
 ```

-Then create the database and tables
+Once your containers are set up you are ready to create the database and tables:

 ```
 yarn sequelize db:create